timescale/docs/timescaledb/quick-start/golang.md

 ### Creating a single connection to your database

-Here’s a hello world program that you can run to ensure you’re connected to your database
+Here's a hello world program that you can run to ensure you're connected to your database

 ```go